Bjavillo1059/Homework/Week-1 homework/README.md

 Refactored CSS-

-removed all code that was matching to fit into one class
+removed all code that match to fit into one class only code that stands out with specific identifier